10 Best Electric Guitars Under $500

 MIM Strats have the same general specs as Americans: three pickups, five-way selector switch, maple or rosewood fingerboard, basic Fender-style bridge.
 On the American version, some of these appointments are kicked up a level.

-The good news is that Stratocasters are kind of like the “shop cars” of the guitar world.
+And if you find something about you don't like, it's easy enough to swap out parts.
+Stratocasters are kind of like the “shop cars” of the guitar world.
 They are easy to work on, and if you’re not happy with some aspect of the guitar you can change it later down the road.

 Aftermarket parts are available from Fender and other manufacturers, and they usually aren’t expensive.
-Many musicians prefer MIM Fenders because they can upgrade and customize them any way they want, and still end up spending less than if they'd gone with an American Fender.
+Many musicians prefer Squiers and MIM Fenders because they can upgrade and customize them any way they want, and still end up spending less than if they'd gone with an American Fender.

 This ESP Eclipse is a gorgeous, single-cutaway electric guitar that you'll never fit in under your $500 budget.
 But ESP's working-man's brand, ESP-LTD, features some great renditions of the ESP Eclipse in their EC series.
 The EC-256 is a solid guitar with the vibe and sound of the original Eclipse.